griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ### FDA Thresholds

-Griffith lab discussions with the FDA have resulted in the creation of a set of values which set a very high standard of data quality.
+Griffith lab discussions with the FDA have resulted in the creation of a set of values that set a very high standard of data quality.
 These metrics are pulled from several different files and then summarized in a table using the commands below:

 ```bash
 mkdir $WORKING_BASE/../manual_review